 When trying to create a light trail, the shutter should be open for at least 1 second, and therefore requires a tripod.
 Use shutter priority mode and start with 1 second shutter speed and see what the result is; if the trail is too short, add 2 seconds, and then keep adding 2 seconds until you get the lighting effect that you want (the beauty of digital photography is that you’ll know immediately).
 If you have too much blurring, then your shutter was open too long, and you need to dial it back down maybe a full second.

 In addition to your digital camera, you need a sturdy tripod to take good night photographs.
 This will ensure you stabilize your camera firmly, thereby avoiding blurriness in your pictures.

-We recommend the AmazonBasics 60-inch Portable Tripod as a good entry-level option for taking long exposure captures.
+We recommend the AmazonBasics 60-inch Portable Tripod as an excellent entry-level option for taking long exposure captures.

 Taking long exposure images at night can be perfected with practice and by learning to recognize the lighting conditions and how to adjust the camera to meet those conditions.

-Depending of what you have to work with, your shutter speed can be anything from 1/60th of a second to several minutes.
+Depending on what you have to work with, your shutter speed can be anything from 1/60th of a second to several minutes.

-What makes long exposure images special is that each image is unique, since light trails move in unusual ways, and with practice you should have a collection of photos that are one of a kind.
+What makes long exposure images unique is that each image is unique, since light trails move in unusual ways, and with practice, you should have a collection of photos that are truly one of a kind.